Marlene Duniam F.I.D.T.A - Founder

 Marlene trained in London under the guidance of the former president of the IDTA Mr Dennis Drew.
 At this time Marlene gained her teaching qualifications with the IDTA in Ballroom, Latin and Freestyle, which she first gained from the age of 21.
 Marlene danced from the age of 5yrs and continued until she trained professionally.
 Marlene moved to Norfolk and opened her own dancing school - Marlene's School of Dancing.
 Starting with one or two small Saturday classes in local village halls, the school has now progressed to a full time studio.
 Marlene continued her training in Theatre subjects to which she achieved Fellowship level.
 Marlene has felt very privileged to teach all ages and is very proud of the standard the school has achieved.
 In January 2020, after 40 years of achievements and school success, Marlene felt it was time to hang up her dancing shoes and was proud to pass her school over to Natalie.

-Natalie had always danced as a child at Marlene's School of Dancing since the age of 5 years when it first opened.
-Working through the medal test system in Ballroom, Latin and Theatre subjects and performing in the end of the pier show Seaside Special, Natalie knew she wished to pursue a career in dance and therefore since the age of 18 has taught at the school full time in all subjects.
+Natalie is an IDTA Fellow and Theatre Examiner.
+Her love of dance began at the age of 6 when she attended Marlene's School of Dancing when it first opened in 1990.
+Working through the medal test system in Ballroom, Latin and Theatre subjects and performing in the end of the pier show Seaside Special, Natalie knew she wished to pursue a career in dance and since the age of 18 has taught at the school full time in all subjects.

 Natalie began her dance teacher training in 2003 where she gained 98 for her first professional teaching qualification and was nominated for a John Dilworth scholarship.
-50 teaching qualifications later through training with Examiner Miss Patricia Straw, Natalie now holds 5 Fellowship qualifications in Ballet, Tap, Modern-Jazz, Theatre Craft and Freestyle.
-Alongside these she has gained her Dance Exercise Diploma, Gymnastic Dance Diploma and Zumba instructor (ZIN) qualification.
-Natalie is currently training for Examinership and dreams to become an Examiner within the IDTA.
+Natalie now holds 5 Fellowship qualifications in Ballet, Tap, Contemporary Modern, Theatre Craft and Freestyle, alongside her Dance Exercise Diploma, Gymnastic Dance Diploma and Zumba instructor (ZIN) qualification.
+In 2022 Natalie qualified as Theatre Examiner for the IDTA.

 Natalie has adjudicated across the country including the Nationwide Freestyle and Rock 'n' Roll finals and the Nationwide Streetdance finals held at Blackpool.
 Natalie has entered students into graded examinations up to Advanced 2 standard as well as training teachers across the county.
-A regular lecturer for the Anglia area day of dance and with her strengths held in Tap dancing, Natalie has been the Tap demonstrator for the examiners upgrading course and has lectured in London for the Theatre Awards.
-In 2019 Natalie was nominated for the John Knight Fellowship of the year award for Tap after gaining 98 for her Fellowship exam and was successful in winning the award.
+A regular lecturer and demonstrator with strengths held in tap, she has lectured for the Anglia Area, Norfolk and Suffolk area and in London for the Theatre Awards.
+In 2019 Natalie was nominated and awarded the John Knight Fellowship of the year award for Tap after gaining 98 for her Fellowship exam.

 Gillian Bonnett A.I.S.T.D, A.I.D.T.A - Teacher